5th May 2017

 Watch the film and let me know what you think?

-The imagery contained in this video link is not for the faint-hearted.
+The imagery contained in this video link is not for the feint hearted. – video removed

 It’s been illegal to drive and use your mobile phone since 2003.
 Yet, how many times have you sat in your car on the motorway and watched someone pass you on the outside lane doing 90 with a phone jammed up on their shoulder?
 Or you’ve witnessed some clown driving around the high street, rabbiting away without a care in the world on their mobile?